Read in

 What does DDP delivery mean?

-DDP delivery means that the seller is responsible for all costs and risks until the goods are delivered to the buyer at the agreed destination.
-The seller pays for freight, insurance and all necessary customs duties, so that the buyer has no further obligations upon delivery.
+DDP delivery means the seller is responsible for all costs and risks until the goods arrive at the agreed destination.
+This includes freight, insurance and all applicable customs duties — so the buyer has no further obligations upon delivery.

 What is the difference between DDP and DAP?

-DDP provides the buyer with a more hassle-free experience, while DAP requires the buyer to handle some of the administrative tasks involved in importing.
+In practice, DDP offers the buyer a more hands-off experience, while DAP requires the buyer to handle some of the administrative work involved in importing.

 How does DDP work in Denmark?

-In Denmark, DDP works in the same way as in other countries.
-If a seller delivers goods to a buyer in Denmark under DDP, the seller is responsible for transport, insurance and payment of all relevant export and import duties, including Danish VAT and customs duties, until the goods reach the buyer.
+In Denmark, DDP works the same as anywhere else.
+If a seller ships goods to a buyer in Denmark under DDP terms, the seller is responsible for all transport, insurance and applicable duties — including Danish VAT and customs charges — right up until the goods are delivered.

 You must be logged in to post a comment.